imfl/beautiful-jekyll/investment-strategies/index.md

 ### Summary

-A presentation of this project is [here](https://github.com/imfl/investment-strategies/blob/master/summary/slides.pdf) (PDF).
+The presentation slides for this project are [here](https://github.com/imfl/investment-strategies/blob/master/summary/slides.pdf) (PDF).

-A report of this project is [here](https://github.com/imfl/investment-strategies/blob/master/summary/report.pdf) (PDF) <sup>1</sup>.
+The report of this project is [here](https://github.com/imfl/investment-strategies/blob/master/summary/report.pdf) (PDF) <sup>1</sup>.

-<sup>1</sup> Results in the presentation and the report are slightly different since we've made some improvements in between.
+<sup>1</sup> Figures in the presentation and the report are slightly different since we've made some improvements in between.

 ### More Information